5/1/2019

 President of Wood Mackenzie

-Thank you Scott.
+Thank you, Scott.
 It's a pleasure to be here this morning to talk to you about our energy and specialized markets business.
-I will discuss the macro environment in which the energy and specialized vertical operates with the focus on how our businesses are performing.
-I will also highlight our recent success leveraging expertise of our power advocate business into the extensive Wood McKenzie energy and mining customer base.
-And lastly, I will give you an update on the customer response to Lens, Wood McKenzie's new data analytic platform.
-Regarding the macro environment, as you are aware the oil and gas industry has been through a very challenging time over the last few years due to the fall in oil prices.
+I will discuss the macro environment in which the energy and specialized vertical operates with a focus on how our businesses are performing.
+I will also highlight our recent success, leverage and expertise of our power advocate business into the extensive Wood Mackenzie energy and mining customer base.
+And lastly, I will give you an update on the customer response to LENS, Wood Mackenzie's new data analytic platform.
+Regarding the microenvironment, as you are aware, the oil and gas industry has been through a very challenging time over the last few years due to the fall in oil prices.
 However, the industry in 2019 is in a much better shape than it was prior to the oil price crash in 2015.
-The oil and gas industry responded with amazing speed and focus to the drop in oil prices, aggressively cutting costs and rebuilding balance sheets.
-The best being non-core assets which allowed them to concentrate on low cost long life themes.
-In turn, free cash flow has become the key financial metric.
-Indeed, in 2018 free cash flow surpassed the previous peak seen in 2012.
-Then oil prices were above $100 a barrel.
-In summary, our oil and gas customers are in robust health, but their focus now is turning to new investments.
+The oil and gas industry responded with amazing speed and focus to the drop in oil prices, aggressively cutting costs and rebuilding balance sheets, divesting non-core assets which allowed them to concentrate on low-cost, long-life fees.
+In turn, free cash flows become the key financial metric Indeed, in 2018, free cash flow surpassed the previous peak seen in 2012, when oil prices were above $100 a barrel.
+In summary, our oil and gas customers are in robust health, with their focus now turning to new investments.
 We estimate future capital investment will exceed $200 billion in the next few years.
-As a result, we believe the majors will deliver stronger production growth in the coming five years, our points to be covered stronger growth in five years than prior to the oil price crash.
-Simultaneously, our downstream refining customers are seeing continued strong demand, particularly in emerging markets, leading to new investment in the Middle East, Africa and Asia.
+As a result, we believe the majors will deliver stronger production growth in the coming five years, Our point is to cover stronger growth five years than pre the oil price crash.
+Simultaneously, our downstream refining customers are seeing continued strong demand, particularly in emerging markets, leading to new investment in the Middle East, Africa, and Asia.
 Our core energy customers are also grappling with opportunities and challenges presented by climate change and the need for an energy transition to lower carbon energy sources.
 As you are aware, we have established two breakout businesses to specially support and advise our customers in these areas, namely chemicals and power and renewables.
-The chemicals business continues to deliver strong double digit growth as customers recognize that the primary driver of oil demand is likely to become chemical demand over the medium and long term.
+The chemicals business continues to deliver strong double-digit growth as customers recognise that the primary driver of oil demand is likely to become chemical demand over the medium and long term.
 This is a far cry from the world we've grown up in, where transportation demand was the key driver.
-Woodmckinsey's data across the global energy complex helps our customers navigate this.
-The power and renewables business is also consistently delivering double digit growth, driven by our traditional renewable developers and operators, complemented by strong demand from Woodmckinsey's core oil and gas customers, as they strive to build material positions outside their core business.
-We believe global investment in power and renewables will continue its nascent, rapid expansion as the energy mix moves from the molecule to the electron.
+Wood Mackenzie's data across the global energy complex helps our customers navigate this.
+The power and renewables business is also consistently delivering double-digit growth, driven by our traditional renewable developers and operators, complemented by strong demand from Wood Mackenzie's core oil and gas customers as they strive to build material positions outside their core business.
+We believe global investment in power renewals will continue its nascent, rapid expansion as the energy mix moves from the molecule to the electron.
 As previously mentioned, the 2015 oil price crash drove a focus on cost efficiencies to bring down production break-evens.
 Our power advocate business is ideally placed to help customers through applying cutting-edge analytical techniques to diverse BEND datasets, allied with unique industry cost benchmarks.
-Woodmckinsey has been able to expand power advocates' customer set beyond its traditional US utilities to the major oil and gas customers and more recently into the mining and metals sector.
+Wood Mackenzie has been able to expand Power Advocate's customer set beyond its traditional U.S. utilities to the major oil and gas customers, and more recently into the mining and metals sector.
 As a result, deal sizes have increased significantly, as have margins.
-Lastly, I would like to talk about the market reaction to our new data analytics platform, Lens.
-We launched the first release of Lens late last year, namely the Lower 48 Upstream, that focuses on exploration and production, and continue to work alongside customers to develop a unique offering which is scalable, secure, mobile, dynamic, timely, and integrated along the energy value chain.
-While we are still very much at the start of the journey, we have already secured 29 paying customers with a strong near-term pipeline of opportunities.
-What is truly exciting is the quality of the iron for customers, which range from the major oil companies, through to the leading independents, and the bulls bracket banks.
+Lastly, I would like to talk about the market reaction to our new data analytic platform, Lens.
+We launched the first release of LENZ late last year, namely the lower 48 upstream that focuses on exploration and production, and continue to work alongside customers to develop a unique offering which is scalable, secure, mobile, dynamic, timely, and integrated along the energy value chain.
+While we're still very much at the start of the journey, we have already secured 29 paying customers with a strong near-term pipeline of opportunities.
+But what is truly exciting is the quality of the anchor customers, which range from the major oil companies through to the leading independents and the bull's bracket banks.
 With that, let me turn the call over to Lee to cover our financial results.

 speaker